Onboard and settle in

 General information on driving to all NIH campuses:

 - If you would like to drive your own vehicle, look up information about parking ahead of time.
-Since you will be entering a federal facility, you will need to go through security and show ID before you can drive onto campus.
+Since you will be entering a federal facility, you will need to go through security and show ID before you can drive onto most campuses/facilities.
 You may also need to provide the name and phone number of your PI, so be sure to have that with you.

 Your on-boarding paperwork will list your annual stipend; check that the stipend matches the current stipend tables which are adjusted each May.
 If your stipend is lower than what is indicated on the current stipend tables, ask your AO to make an adjustment.
 Seek guidance from your IC training director or OITE if you have questions about your stipend level.